 Greg works with the academic team to ensure that the high standards of the Distance Education Accreditation Council and the Louisiana Board of Regents are upheld in addition to best practices for online learning.On the personal side his passion is open water swimming where he has competed for over 40 years.
 Once a marathon swimmer, age has limited races to no longer than 3 miles.

-Tina is the chief operating officer of the Presidents’ Forum, a policy group advocating for online learning and the needs of the adult student, and the executive director of the Center for the Assessment of Post-Traditional Learning at Excelsior College.
-Previously, Tina served as the director of the University of the State of New York, National College Credit Recommendation Service, a program linking workplace and nontraditional learning to college credit.
+Tina is the chief operating officer of the Presidents’ Forum, a policy group advocating for online learning and the needs of the adult student.
+Tina is also former executive director of the Center for the Assessment of Post-Traditional Learning at Excelsior College and of the University of the State of New York, National College Credit Recommendation Service, a program linking workplace and nontraditional learning to college credit.

 Tina is a founding member of the Consortium for the Assessment of College Equivalency (CACE) and the Collaborative for Quality in Alternative Learning (CQAL), a grant-funded project exploring quality assurance for innovative providers in higher education.
 Goodyear has served on the advisory council for CAEL’s LearningCounts.org; as an expert panel for SUNY Empire State College’s Global Qualifications Learning Framework project; as a member of the NYS Regents Task force on Competency-Based Education, and as a member of the Council on Higher Education Accreditation and Presidents’ Forum Commission on Quality Assurance and Alternative Higher Education.